act-rules/act-rules.github.io/pages/design/rule-design.md

 ### Rule name

+The rule name is its descriptive title.
 The agreed conventions for naming of rules are as follows:

 - Be succinct, direct and declarative, and avoid unnecessary words, _e.g. an, the_.
 - Use declarative verbs, _e.g. has, have, is_.